Contents

 Small Business Guide to Merchant Services

 Today, small and medium-sized enterprises (SMBs) increasingly recognize the value of tailored solutions.
-This trend extends beyond traditional business and includes payment processing.
+This trend to payment processing.

 Merchant Services: A Cornerstone of Business Success